Giants vs. Marlins Player Props Betting Odds

-Player prop bet odds for Thairo Estrada, Luis Arraez and others are available when the San Francisco Giants host the Miami Marlins at Oracle Park on Friday (first pitch at 10:15 PM ET).
+You can wager on player prop bet odds for Thairo Estrada, Luis Arraez and other players on the San Francisco Giants and Miami Marlins heading into their matchup at 4:05 PM ET on Saturday at Oracle Park.

 Bet on this matchup or its props with DraftKings!